PaulKokhanov1/PK_Engine/README.md

 * Built a complete multi-pass shadow pipeline from scratch — including depth texture FBOs, light-space matrix construction, shadow sampling with PCF, and cube shadow maps for omnidirectional lights
 * Designed and iterated on an engine architecture with separable concerns: the renderer doesn't know about scene loading, materials don't manage their own textures, lights own their shadow maps
 * Got familiar with GPU debugging using RenderDoc to isolate rendering artifacts and verify depth map correctness
-* Learned creation and construction of shaders using GLSL
+* Learned creation and usage of shaders using GLSL

 [(back to top)](#table-of-contents)